PodTheCoder/edge_staking_gui/README.md

 ## Design Goals
 - Easy to use.
 - Minimal configuration.
-- No administrator permissions required.
+- No administrator permissions required for running.
 - Run on Windows, Mac or Linux.
 Initial focus on Windows.
 - Don’t integrate wallet functionality into the GUI.
 The web Edge wallet already does that well.
 All a node needs is a stake.
 When correctly configured, version 1 of the Edge Staking GUI aims to have NO access to the wallet where your XE is held.